oracle/graal/truffle/docs/T-Trace.md

 access to runtime behavior of a program at all possible pointcuts allowing one to inspect values, types at invocation or allocation sites, gathering useful information and collecting and presenting it an unrestricted ways.
-The **T-Trace** insights allow one to modify computed value and quickly experiement with behavioral changes without modifying the application code at all.
+The **T-Trace** insights allow one to modify computed values, interrupt execution and quickly experiment with behavioral changes without modifying the application code.

 **T-Trace** framework brings powerful cross-language yet language agnostic metaprogramming features at your hands.